petersm8/CMSC388J-f20/projects/p4/README.md

 document models.
 You also have to implement the user loader function, which is used by `Flask-Login` in order to retrieve the current user object.
 1. `User` - Should have these fields:
-   - A required and unique **username** field, with minimum length 1 and maximum length 40 characters.
+   - A required and unique **self** field, with minimum length 1 and maximum length 40 characters.
    - A required and unique **email** field
    - A required **password** field (only store slow-hashed passwords!)